 Helen Claudia Henry

-Polio vaccine team member with Jonah Salk at the Virus Research Laboratory at the University of Pittsburg.
+Polio vaccine team member with Jonas Salk at the Virus Research Laboratory at the University of Pittsburgh.
 1955-56 AAUW International Fellow.

 Florence B. Seibert